karinacs2/bim-dashboard/README.md

 ## Overview

-Clash detection in BIM coordination generates large volumes of data that typically remain locked in static Navisworks reports or unstructured spreadsheets — invisible to project managers and hard to act on.
+Clash detection in BIM coordination generates large volumes of data that typically remain locked in static Navisworks or Solibri reports or unstructured spreadsheets, invisible to project managers and hard to act on.

 This dashboard transforms clash report data into structured, interactive visualizations, enabling coordination teams to monitor resolution